reclaimprotocol/attestor-core/README.md

 ## Try It Out Yourself

 Ready to dive in?
-Follow our installation guide to set up Reclaim,
+Follow our installation guide to set up Reclaim.

 [Install Reclaim](https://docs.reclaimprotocol.org/install)